badukaire/acct/README.md

 # helper tools

-There is a script to improve the alignment and therefore the readability of a movements file.
-It can even help turn readable a non-readable movement file.
+There is a script to improve the alignment and therefore the readability of a transactions file.
+It can even help turn readable a non-readable transactions file.

 The script is called `r.sh`.
 It modifies the input file, so make sure to make a copy if you are unsure about losing data.